Malaysia summons U.S. ambassador over comments on Sedition Act

 The ministry called for the United States to respect Malaysia’s internal affairs and allow it “the space ... to ensure continued peace, security and stability”.

 The 1948 Sedition Act is a relic of British colonial rule aimed at keeping a lid on tension in the multi-ethnic country.
-It criminalizes speech with an undefined “seditious tendency”.
+It criminalises speech with an undefined “seditious tendency”.

 Rights groups and lawyers say it inhibits free speech.